About Us Governance

 Fundraising Institute Australia (FIA)

-The Fundraising Institute Australia (FIA) is the national peak body that represents professional fundraising in Australia – it aims to let Australians know they have a right to be reassured their charity is fundraising and managing their funds in a transparent and accountable manner.
+Opportunity is a member of the Fundraising Institute Australia (FIA), the national peak body that represents professional fundraising in Australia.
+The FIA aims to let Australians know they have a right to be reassured their charity is fundraising and managing their funds in a transparent and accountable manner, which is critical to how a fundraising organisation is viewed by donors, government and the community.

 Self regulation through the use of industry-developed codes of practice is encouraged by the federal and various state governments to ensure informed involvement by practitioners.
 FIA’s Principles & Standards were developed in consultation with government, FIA members and industry stakeholders.
 It complements legislation, ensuring its relevancy to best practice.
 Find out more about FIA’s Principles & Standards.